-Class rank is figured at the end of the sophomore and junior years and at the end of first semester senior year.
-All courses with the exception of Physical Education, Physical Education CTE, Community Service, Lab Assistant, Strategies for Success in ELA, Strategies for Success in Science, Strategies for Success in Math, Strategies for Learning (SPED), Writing Lab, and Advisory for Foundation Academy are not included in the calculation of class rank.
+Class rank is figured-calculated at the end of the sophomore and junior years and at the end of the first semester of senior year.
+All courses with the exception of Physical Education, Physical Education-CTE, Community Service, Lab Assistant, and Academic Support for Learning, Math Lab, and Advisory for Foundation Academy are not included in the calculation of class rank.
 Every course has been evaluated and assigned a weight according to the level of the course within a department.
 Courses that are awarded a grade of "P" for passing do not have a class rank factor and therefore do not negatively or positively influence one's class rank.
 At the recommendation of the Massachusetts Board of Higher Education, through their admissions standards for the State University and UMASS system, WHS class rank is determined through our existing weighted grade point average.
+WHS Grade Point Average Weighted Rank (Including Un-weighted courses)